richardo2016/reboot-ui/src/docs/docs/4.4-jsx/components/carousel.md

 ### Individual `.carousel-item` interval

-Add `data-interval=""` to a `.carousel-item` to change the amount of time to delay between automatically cycling to the next item.
+Set `interval` for each `<Carousel.Item />` to change the amount of time to delay between automatically cycling to the next item.

 {% reboot_mvvm mexample_with_code %}
 const Sample = () => {